hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

    1. Once execution is live, a `TssEncryptionKeyTransaction` will need to be sent periodically until the state reflects the correct public key.
 2. The public `tssEncryptionKey` is not provided indicating only the private key was loaded from disk.
-   1. If there is no public key in the state, or the public key in the state does not matching the loaded private key, a new public/private `tssEncryptionKey` will need to be generated through a call back to `CryptoStatic.java` to generate the key and persist the new private key to disk.
+   1. If there is no public key in the state, or the public key in the state does not match the loaded private key, a new public/private `tssEncryptionKey` will need to be generated through a call back to `CryptoStatic.java` to generate the key and persist the new private key to disk.
 The new public key will need to be distributed to the rest of the network as in `1.1` above.